Cobia: Aquaculture

 This fish is considered to be one of the most suitable candidates for warm, open-water marine fish aquaculture in the world.
 Its rapid growth rate and the high quality of the flesh could make it one of the most important marine fish for future aquaculture production.

 Currently, the cobia is being cultured in nurseries and offshore grow-out cages in parts of Asia, the United States, Mexico, and Panama.
 In Taiwan, cobia of 100 to 600 g are cultured for 1.0 to 1.5 years until they reach 6 to 8 kg.
 They are then exported to Japan, China, North America, and Europe.
 Around 80% of marine cages in Taiwan are devoted to cobia culture.
 In 2004, the FAO reported that 80.6% of the world's cobia production was in China and Taiwan.
 Vietnam is the third-largest producer, yielding 1,500 tonnes in 2008.
-Following the success of cobia aquaculture in Taiwan, emerging technology is being used to demonstrate the viability of hatchery-reared cobia in collaboration with the private sector at exposed offshore sites in Puerto Rico and the Bahamas, and the largest open ocean farm in the world is run by a company called Open Blue off the coast of Panama.
+Following the success of cobia aquaculture in Taiwan, emerging technology is being used to demonstrate the viability of hatchery-reared cobia in collaboration with the private sector at exposed offshore sites in Puerto Rico and the Bahamas, and the largest open-ocean farm in the world is run by a company called Open Blue off the coast of Panama.

 Greater depths, stronger currents, and distance from shore all act to reduce environmental impacts often associated with finfish aquaculture.
 Offshore cage systems could become a more environmentally sustainable method for commercial marine fish aquaculture.
 However, some problems still exist in cobia culture, including high mortality due to stress during transfer from nursery tanks or inshore cages to the offshore grow-out cages, as well as disease.

 Diseases

-The cobia are more susceptible to multiple parasitic and bacterial infections such as Amyloodinium species, Photobacterium damselae subsp. piscicida and Lactococcus garvieae.
+The cobia are susceptible to multiple parasitic and bacterial infections such as Amyloodinium species, Photobacterium damselae subsp. piscicida and Lactococcus garvieae.